ltspicer/usb_gpio/README.md

 Available servo pins: 2 to 9

-This brief example demonstrates the basics of using USBgpio:
+This brief example demonstrates the basics of using USBgpio (demo.py):

 ```python
 from usbgpio import USBgpio